Vestibular Rehabilitation Therapy (VRT)

 Not sure if vestibular rehabilitation therapy suits you?

-A vestibular physiotherapy assessment can help clarify whether your symptoms fit BPPV, vestibular migraine, a balance control issue, or another cause of dizziness.
+A vestibular physiotherapy assessment can help clarify whether your symptoms fit BPPV, vestibular migraine, a balance control issue, motion sensitivity or another cause of dizziness.

 What conditions can vestibular rehabilitation therapy help?

 Vestibular rehabilitation therapy is not just for one diagnosis.
-It may form part of management for recurrent dizziness, vestibular neuritis recovery, chronic imbalance, visually induced dizziness, and post-concussion balance issues.
-It is also commonly used after positional vertigo settles, when someone still feels a little off balance or cautious with movement.
+It may form part of care for recurrent dizziness, vestibular neuritis recovery, chronic imbalance, visually induced dizziness, post-concussion balance issues and persistent postural-perceptual dizziness.

-If balance confidence is your main issue, you may also find these pages useful: balance training, balance exercises, and how do I know if I have vertigo or dizziness?
+If balance confidence is your main issue, you may also find these pages useful: balance training, balance exercises and vertigo treatment physiotherapy.

 What results can you expect?

-Many people aim for steadier walking, less symptom provocation with head movement, better confidence in busy environments, and improved tolerance for work, exercise, and daily activities.
-Some also notice less fear of falling and more confidence turning, bending, or moving quickly.
+Most people aim for steadier walking, less symptom flare with head movement, better confidence in busy areas and improved tolerance for work, exercise, travel and daily activity.

-Results vary depending on the diagnosis, how long symptoms have been present, and how consistently exercises are performed.
-Some people improve in a few weeks, while others need a longer progression.
-Short, regular home practice usually matters more than long or intense sessions.
+Results vary.
+Your diagnosis, symptom duration, general health, home practice and confidence all matter.
+Some people improve within a few weeks.
+Others need a longer progression.
+Short, regular home practice usually works better than long or intense sessions.

 What should you expect from vestibular rehabilitation therapy?

 You usually do not need fancy equipment.
-A letter target, a hallway for walking drills, a chair for support, and consistent practice are often enough.
-Your physiotherapist will progress the difficulty based on how you respond, rather than pushing exercises too hard too early.
+A letter target, a hallway for walking drills, a chair for support and consistent practice are often enough.

-Vestibular rehabilitation therapy is not the right first step for every person with dizziness.
-Some symptoms need medical review before starting an exercise program, especially if the onset is sudden, severe, or linked to neurological or cardiovascular symptoms.
-That is why assessment matters.
+Vestibular rehabilitation therapy is not the first step for every person with dizziness.
+Some symptoms need medical review before exercise starts, especially when the onset is sudden, severe or linked to neurological or cardiovascular signs.

 When should you worry about dizziness?

-Seek urgent medical care if dizziness comes with severe headache, new weakness, fainting, chest pain, sudden hearing loss, trouble speaking, double vision, or sudden major changes in walking or coordination.
-Those features can suggest a problem that needs immediate medical assessment rather than routine vestibular rehabilitation therapy.
+Seek urgent medical care if dizziness comes with severe headache, new weakness, fainting, chest pain, sudden hearing loss, trouble speaking, double vision or a sudden major change in walking or coordination.
+These features need medical assessment rather than routine vestibular rehabilitation therapy.

 Seek urgent medical attention if you notice:

-- Sudden hearing loss or major vision change
+• Sudden hearing loss, double vision or major vision change

 Frequently asked questions about vestibular rehabilitation therapy